 Consultant health psychologist

-Jennifer Hare became a consultant at Guy's and St Thomas' Hospital in 2018.
+Jennifer Hare became a consultant at Guy's and St Thomas' NHS Foundation Trust in 2018.
 She leads the dental psychology service, providing advice for patients with dental phobia, long-term pain in the mouth, jaw or face and orthognathic surgical assessments.

 As well as working directly with patients, she provides clinical supervision and management to other psychologists in Guy's and St Thomas' NHS Foundation Trust.